-Spanning 760 miles south of the border with the United States, Mexico’s Baja California Peninsula is a land of contrasts.
+Spanning 760 miles south of the US border, Baja California is a land of contrasts.
 The dry, seemingly empty desert is home to lush fruit orchards, hidden oases, and mountain chains with deep canyons that are home to ancient petroglyphs.

-Driving around Baja California might feel like you are in the middle of nowhere, but this is not true: it’s a popular destination that attracts millions of tourists, and while distances are long, exploring Baja California is a lot of fun!
+Driving in Baja might feel like you are in the middle of nowhere, but this is not true: it’s a popular destination that attracts millions of tourists, and while distances are long, exploring this region is a lot of fun!

-In this article, I will give you a detailed overview of how to plan your Baja California road trip and make sure you don’t miss any highlights during your trip.
+In this article, I will give you a detailed overview of how to plan your trip and make sure you don’t miss any highlights of this vast area.

 Day 1: Arrive at San Jose Del Cabo International Airport

-If you are starting your Baja California road trip from the south, it’s a good idea to begin your trip in Cabo San Lucas, the main tourist hub of Baja California Sur State.
+If you are starting your Baja California road trip from the south, begin your trip in Cabo San Lucas, the main tourist hub of the region.
 When you arrive in Cabo, you can rent your car near San Jose Del Cabo Airport and spend a couple of days in the area.

 Make a stop in San Jose Del Cabo